 Applicants must be currently enrolled in the Master of Science in Speech, Language, and Hearing Sciences (MS-SLHS) or the Clinical Doctorate in Audiology (AuD), or Doctor of Philosophy in Speech, Language, and Hearing Sciences (PhD-SLHS) to be eligible for the Bilingual Certificate Program.
 PhD applicants must have a clinical degree.

 We do not require any additional standardized tests for admission to the certificate program.

 Students will be required to take 9 credits: (1) one course within the SLHS department that focuses on bilingualism,& multiculturalism, and nonmainstream dialects; (2) a workshop course within the SLHS department focused on working as a bilingual clinician; (3) one elective course outside or within our department related to phonetics, bilingualism and/or multiculturalism; (4) a bilingual clinical practicum supervised by a bilingual speech‐language pathologist in one setting or an accumulated number of contact hours across clinical placements with culturally and linguistically diverse populations.

-SLHS 435/535 Bilingualism, Multiculturalism, and Nonmainstream Dialects (3 Units)
+SLHS 435/535 Bilingualism, Multiculturalism, and Nonmainstream Dialects (3 Units; Spring)

-SLHS 597 Workshop: Becoming a Bilingual Clinician (1 unit)
+SLHS 597 Workshop: Becoming a Bilingual Clinician (1 unit; Fall)